blakeblackshear/frigate/docs/docs/frigate/installation.md

 # Copy the config file prepared in step 2 into the newly created config directory.
 cp path/to/your/config/file /share/Container/frigate/config
 # Create directory to host Frigate media files on QNAP file system.
-# (if you have a surveilliance disk, create media directory on the surveilliance disk.
+# (if you have a surveillance disk, create media directory on the surveillance disk.
-# Example command assumes share_vol2 is the surveilliance drive
+# Example command assumes share_vol2 is the surveillance drive
 mkdir -p /share/share_vol2/frigate/media
 # Create Frigate docker container.
 Replace shm-size value with the value from preparation step 3.
 # Also replace the time zone value for 'TZ' in the sample command.